HairySpoon/htlfc/docs/README.md

 # Hypertext Legacy File Converter
 ---
-HTLFC is a Python3 utility that will convert the following file types into a single `.html` file:
+Hypertext Legacy File Converter "HTLFC" is a Python3 application that will convert the following file types into a single `.html` file:

 * `.maff` - Mozilla Archive File Format, as produced by the Firefox extension of the same name.
 * `.mht` - MIME Hypertext.